Possible Theses in the SiFi-CC ProjectCopyright: Karim Laihem

 - data analysis and

 Most of the theses include parts from more than one of these areas.
-Specific subjects are presented at the Tag der Physik.
+A collection of currently available topics can be downloaded here.

 We develop an analysis and evaluation framework based on simulation of the SiFi-CC.
 This framework includes all steps that are necessary to extract the Bragg peak position from the data that a real detector would deliver.
 Your task would be to implement a neuronal network for the event identification and to compare the resulting event classification with the current one.
 Another task would be to apply the principle of a Single Plane Compton Camera to the two modules of the SiFi-CC and to extend the reconstruction with the so gained information.